-We aim to resolve complaints quickly (where possible, when you first tell us about the issue).
+We aim to resolve complaints quickly where possible, when you first tell us about the issue.
 This could mean an on-the-spot apology and explanation if something has clearly gone wrong, and immediate action to resolve the problem.

-We will give you our decision at stage 1 in five working days or less, unless there are exceptional circumstances.
+Where a frontline resolution is not possible, we will provide you with timescales of when you can expect a response to your complaint.
+We aim to give you our complaint resolution decision in writing in five working days or less, unless there are exceptional circumstances.

-If we can't resolve your complaint at this stage, we will tell you what you can do next.
-If you choose to, you can take your complaint to stage 2.
-You must normally ask us to consider your complaint at stage 2 either:,
+If you are not satisfied with the response we give at this stage we will tell you what you can do next.
+If you choose to, you can progress your complaint to a stage 2.
+You must normally ask us to consider your complaint at stage 2 either: